thadrigby/data-structures-problem/README.md

 Because you don't know when new users will be coming, you need to capture all of them so that when the assign_to_chatroom function is called, you're ready to assign them to an appropriate room.

 **Hints**
+* Open up the page in your brower and look at the console.
+The logs coming through should give you an indication of when different methods are being called.
 * The `users_joined` array is already provided for you as a start
 * Which data structure uses the "first come first served" policy?
 What are that data structure's methods?
 * Use the `new_user_joined` function when you're adding users to your data structure